 How long do I have to complete the program?

 Participants will have two full academic years.
 There is flexibility in this timeframe and if you would like additional time to complete the program, contact the CTE and we will work with you.

-How often are the seminars in each focus area offered?
+How often are the sessions offered?

 Participants should sign-in on the attendance sheet.

 Yes.
 Simply provide a list of the titles and dates of the seminars.

 I want to start the project, what do I do?

-Participants should contact the CTE before beginning the project to discuss their ideas and to obtain the worksheet, which contains a series of questions to guide the process.
+You should contact the CTE before beginning the project to discuss their ideas and to obtain the worksheet, which contains a series of questions to guide the process.
 CTE staff are available to support participants throughout the project.

-Can I complete both certificates?
+Can I complete more than one certificate?

 What happens when I am done with all the components?